 Kansas Manufacturing Solutions has numerous partnerships across Kansas and the United States to support Kansas manufacturing.
-These are examples of the types of organizations KMS partners with to help support the Kansas manufacturing ecosystem.

-Strategic advocacy partners include

-Kansas Department of Commerce

-National Institute of Science and Technology Manufacturing Extension Partnership (NIST MEP).
+Strategic advocacy partners include the Kansas Department of Commerce and the National Institute of Science and Technology Manufacturing Extension Partnership (NIST MEP).
 As the Kansas representative of the NIST MEP National Network, KMS has unique access to 50 peer organizations across the country who can provide resources, assets, supplier scouting opportunities, and more for Kansas manufacturers.

-Sub-recipient partners leverage their resources and KMS resources to meet common goals of growing manufacturing in Kansas.
+Sub-recipient partners leverage their resources and our resources to meet common goals of growing manufacturing in Kansas.
 These partners are: